 That is simply not how unschoolers want to live.

 Unschoolers want fuller richer lives WITH their kids.
+This would be the opposite of unparenting!
 They want all the opportunities that are presenting themselves daily – hourly sometimes – to be available and free for the taking.
 They want to provide resources so children can explore and discover.

 What is really meant by UnParenting?